 Another innovative aspect of the design was its rejection of the traditional separation of faculties and departments into individual buildings.
 In emphasizing the universality of the university rather than the specialization of knowledge, Erickson wanted to facilitate interdisciplinary work and a closer relationship between faculty and students.
 To this end, the design incorporated buildings which would house several departments as well as classroom space.
 This measure satisfied the practical requirements of both students and faculty by reducing the travel time between classes, as well as fostering an intimate learning environment.

 The design of Simon Fraser University marked the beginning of what was a long and distinguished career for Arthur Erickson, one of Canada's most renowned architects.
 Simon Fraser University was completed in time for the opening ceremonies on September 9, 1965, and was widely heralded across the world as an architectural success.
 Its innovative design complemented the remarkable pace in which it was built, creating a structure that soon became known as the "instant university".

-As the University grew over the next 40 years, its new buildings have remained true to the original design principles conceived by its founding architect.
+As the University continued to grow, its new buildings have remained true to the original design principles conceived by its founding architect.